All Episodes

 So Alex, I think, is describing also like a false flag to justify the beginning of a war.

-Like he's saying Trump is bombing these things and waiting for Venezuela to attack back so he can send in the Marines.
+He's saying Trump is bombing these things and waiting for Venezuela to attack back so he can send in the Marines.

-I don't understand how this is any different than any of his conspiracies that have like explained how wars start.
+I don't understand how this is any different than any of his conspiracies that have explained how wars start.

 He's just in favor of it now.

-What if this, and listen to him talk himself into it until eventually we get to like, well, I mean, you know what?
+And listen to him talk himself into it until eventually we get to like, well, I mean, you know what?

 What if we killed 50% of all the white people with a race-specific bioweapon?